 Mid-Year High School Graduates

-If you are a South Carolina resident and want to be considered for a S.C.
-LIFE or HOPE scholarship, you must complete the Early Graduation Form on the Commission of Higher Education website.
+South Carolina residents who want to be considered for a S.C.
+LIFE or HOPE scholarship must complete the Early Graduation Form on the Commission of Higher Education website.

 Academic scholarships are generally not available for freshman entering in the spring semester.
-Visit our Financial Aid website for more information on federal and need-based aid.
+Visit Financial Aid for more information on federal and need-based aid.

 We are happy to accept and review applications from homeschooled students.
 The same requirements apply to a homeschooled student as to a traditional high school student.
 However, we would like to recommend some ways to make sure you are adequately prepared for the challenging curriculum at the College of Charleston.

 - We expect you to complete a challenging college-preparatory curriculum (see our recommended high school courses above).
 One way to do this is to take courses — such as physics and calculus — at a local community college.
 We strongly recommend that students take four years of a foreign language in high school.
 You could take upper intermediate-level courses (201 and 202 level) at a community college as a substitute.

 - We require a transcript.
 We would also like to see course descriptions so we can understand the content of your program, how challenging the courses were and how your grades were determined.

 - We do not require SAT II subject tests.
 But submitting these scores to us will help us to determine your proficiency in core academic subjects.

 - Your homeschool curriculum must be from a fully accredited and recognized homeschool organization.
 If it is not, we require a GED.